 Coursework incorporates cutting-edge analyses of the digital information-based economy, which help students develop new business models and organizational designs for the creative industries.
-Many classes are structured to replicate real-world industry situations.
+Many classes are structured to replicate real-world industry scenarios.
 These classes provide hands-on experience in designing, managing, and improving design-intensive and creative firms—and help students develop their capacity to inspire and lead creative teams.

-The Strategic Design and Management program seeks students who will be the game changers of the new economy and its new actors, digital firms, social information networks, and co-productive individuals.
+The Strategic Design and Management program seeks students who will be the game changers of the new economy and its new actors, digital firms, social information networks, and co-producing individuals.
 It is well suited for early- to mid-career professionals and recent graduates seeking to complement their design and business skills with professional application.
 Students are exposed to new industry contexts and practices, both within and outside of design-intensive industries.

 The program's connections with industry are matched by its place in the intellectual community of Parsons and other divisions of The New School.
 Housed in Parsons' School of Design Strategies, the program is part of a leading urban university known for its strengths in design thinking, organizational management, nonprofit management, sustainability management, leadership, and entrepreneurship.

-Parsons also offers an 18-credit online-only Graduate Certificate in Design Business.
-Students must complete six strategic design management, leadership, and innovation courses to qualify for the certificate.
+Parsons also offers an 18-credit Graduate Certificate in Design Business.* Students must complete six strategic design management, leadership, and innovation courses to qualify for the certificate.

 * Beginning in fall 2014, this graduate certificate program will be called the Business of Design.